wangamulaudzi/world-happiness-report/README.md

 # World Happiness Report Analysis

 This project analyzes the [World Happiness Report dataset](https://kaggle.com/datasets/unsdsn/world-happiness) to uncover insights into global happiness trends and factors contributing to global well-being.
+The analysis can be found in `world-happiness-report-analysis.ipynb`.

 ## Key Features